 Wavertree Christian Fellowship Nursery and Preschool

-We were the first nursery in the city in this sector to receive an outstanding judgement from ofsted in 2011.
+We were the first nursery in the city in this sector to receive an outstanding judgement from ofsted in 2011 and again in 2019

 The nursery is based within the church building and the play room is all on one level.
 There is a ramp into the play room for disabled access.

 The playroom is a very large area which is set out into separate areas of learning.